 Our Mission: Restoring Ecosystems to Reverse Global Warming

 We now have nine highly successful conferences behind us on the road to restoring ecosystems to reverse global warming.
-Videos and some slideshows are available on each conference’s program page.
+To learn about remarkable stories around the world, please view the videos on each conference’s program page.

 Biodiversity for a Livable Climate brings you information about decades of scientific research and the practical experience of land managers around the world.
 We work to remedy the information gap in mainstream climate advocacy which tells us that virtually the only practical effective action we can take is to reduce fossil fuel emissions.
 There is another way.

 Primarily based in the physical sciences, climate scientists generally do not yet recognize what life scientists and ecologists have long known: the power of life has molded almost every aspect of the physical earth, including the climate.
 Wise human management of the biosphere can undo the eco-mess we have created, and regenerate a planet that we can live on.

 While reducing emissions is of critical importance, there is far more that we can and must do, especially considering that emissions reductions efforts have to date been insufficient – and even if emissions were to go to zero today, we would still be faced with catastrophic effects of climate change.

 According to the 2013 Intergovernmental Panel on Climate Change (IPCC) report: